-Behaviors Midterm/Final Social workers: a) Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies; / b) Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in interventions with clients and constituencies; / c) Use inter-professional collaboration as appropriate to achieve beneficial practice outcomes; negotiate, mediate, and advocate with and on behalf of diverse clients and constituencies; / d) Negotiate, mediate, and advocate with and on behalf and constituencies, and; of diverse clients / e) Facilitate effective transitions and endings that advance agreed-on goals. ce mutually / Competency 9 Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Social workers understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations and communities.
-Social workers recognize the importance of evaluating processes and outcomes to advance practice, policy, and service delivery effectiveness.
-Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge in evaluating outcomes.
-Social workers understand qualitative and quantitative methods for evaluating outcomes and practice effectiveness.
-Behaviors Social workers: Midterm/Final a) Select and use appropriate methods for evaluation of outcomes; / b) Apply knowledge of human behavior and the social environment,/ person-in-environment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes; / c) Critically analyze, monitor, and evaluate intervention and program/ processes and outcomes, and; / d) Apply evaluation findings to improve practice effectiveness at the/ micro, mezzo, and macro levels. / REVIEW & APPROVAL OF STUDEN Γ LEARNING PLAN Student signature Date Field (agency) instructor signature Date
+Behaviors Midterm/Final Social workers: a) Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies; / b) Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in interventions with clients and constituencies; / c) Use inter-professional collaboration as appropriate to achieve beneficial practice outcomes; negotiate, mediate, and advocate with and on behalf of diverse clients and constituencies; / d) Negotiate, mediate, and advocate with and on behalf of diverse clients and constituencies, and; / e) Facilitate effective transitions and endings that advance agreed-on goals. / Competency 9 Evaluate Practice with Individuals, Families, Groups, Org Social workers understand that evaluation is an ongoing of interactive process of social work practice with, and on be groups, organizations and communities.
+Social workers reprocesses and outcomes to advance practice, policy, and workers understand theories of human behavior and the evaluate and apply this knowledge in evaluating outcome qualitative and quantitative methods for evaluating outcome omponent of the dehalf of, diverse ind cognize the import service delivery effocial environment social environment un ynamic and ividuals, families, ance of evaluating ectiveness.
+Social, and critically Behaviors Social workers: Midterm/Final Social workers: a) Select and use appropriate methods for evaluation of outcomes;/ / b) Apply knowledge of human behavior and the social environment,/ person-in-environment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes; / c) Critically analyze, monitor, and evaluate intervention and program/ processes and outcomes, and; / d) Apply evaluation findings to improve practice effectiveness at the/ micro, mezzo, and macro levels. / REVIEW & APPROVAL OF STUDENT LEARNING PLAN Student signature Date Field (agency) instructor signature Date